ReQ1600/lunarteam-kortex-docker/README.md

 sudo docker start -i lunarteam-kortex sudo -i # the password is 1234
 ~~~
-If you dont want to switch between users for workspace building you can either not use vscode or use this command everytime you want to open it:
+If you dont want to switch between users for workspace building you can either not use vscode inside the container or use this command everytime you want to open it:
 ~~~
 sudo code --no-sandbox --user-data-dir="~/.vscode-root"
 ~~~
+But I suggest opening vsc on main system and starting docker from there.

 ## What's inside
 The image is created from osrf/ros2-humble-desktop image and downloads:
 - apt utils